HemanthReddy99/ImpactHackathon/README.md

-# AndroidTfLiteCameraX
+# Project for Impact Hackathon as a part of SAP iXp

-Uses a MobileNet Model for Image Classification with CameraX and GPU Delegate
+Coin reader for specially abled people